-Rijnzath 6

-3454 PV De Meern

-Tel: +31 (0) 30 203 6000
+Rijnzathe 6 3454 PV De Meern Tel: +31 30 203 6000 www.fujitsu.com

-www.fujitsu.com/nl/digital-transformation-services

-© Fujitsu 2021.
-All rights reserved.
-Fujitsu and Fujitsu logo are trademarks of Fujitsu Limited registered in many jurisdictions worldwide.
+Limited registered in many jurisdictions worldwide.
 Other product, service and company names mentioned herein may be trademarks of Fujitsu or other companies.
 This document is current as of the initial date of publication and subject to be changed by Fujitsu without notice.
-This materialis provided for information purposes only and Fujitsu assumes no liability related to its use.
+This material is provided for information purposes only and Fujitsu assumes no liability related to its use.
+We reserve the right to change delivery options or make technical modifications.
+ID: 7838-003/04-2021